Network configurations may help improve care quality while reducing costs

 In the past, it has been a challenge for some employers to establish national tiered networks because they need to cover the entire country, including rural areas with fewer providers.

-“The Premium program was one of the first in the industry to evaluate physicians for quality and cost efficiency,” says Carol Carlson, Vice President, Market Engagement Services at UnitedHealthcare.
+“The Premium program was one of the first in the industry to evaluate physicians for quality and cost efficiency,” says Carol Carlson, vice president of market engagement at UnitedHealthcare.
 “We’ve continued to expand access and improve our evaluation methods based on factors such as geography and scope of services working closely with physicians.”

 Helping employees navigate tiered networks

-Tiered networks help employees through a potentially complex process of finding a provider by identifying high-quality, lower-cost physicians.
+Tiered networks help employees through a potentially complex process of finding a provider by identifying quality, lowercost physicians.
 To help employees navigate tiered networks, employers can provide employees information that includes:

 - Education and resources to help educate employees about Tier 1 providers

 - Reminders that employees in tiered plans need to check the tier status of their physician since it may affect out-of-pocket costs